cml-classroom/geog4-6300-lab-6-sgp2025/Lab-6_regression.md

     ## F-statistic: 38.08 on 1 and 714 DF,  p-value: 1.136e-09

 {Maximum and minumum temperatures have negative relationships with the NDVA and a small but significant magnitudes.
+For every increase in one degree, NDVI is expected to decrease by 0.0131 for maximum temperature and 0.0123 for the minimum.
+Both p-values are \<2e-16, meaning there is a highly significant relationship.
 Rainfall, population, and elevation have positive relationships with the NDVA and very small but significant magnitudes.
-Water has a negative relationship but no significant magnitude. }
+For an increase in 1,000 mm of rainfall every year, the NVDIA is expected to go up by 0.0009124.
+For every 1,000 more people, the NDVI goes up by 0.015.
+And finally, for every 1 meter of elevation, the NDVI increases by 0.0001787.
+All of these variables have very low p-values, meaning they have high significance.
+Water has a negative relationship but no significant magnitude, as its p-value is 0.249, much higher than the 0.05 threshold.}

 **Question 5** *Create a multivariate regression model with the variables of interest, choosing EITHER max or min temperature (but not